owncloud-archive/documentation/user_manual/pim/calendar.rst

 With the advanced options you can set the description, the location, categories etc.

 In the repeating tab, you can choose one from various options.
-If repeating should end, you can choose between setting the end by date or by occurrences by clicking *Advanced* button next to the repeat option.
+If repeating should end, you can choose between setting the end by date or by occurrences by clicking the *Advanced* button next to the repeat option.

 .. note:: Events are draggable.
 You can also bring the mouse cursor close to the right